Detecting the flavor content of the vacuum using the Dirac operator spectrum: Acknowledgment

 \section{Acknowledgment}

 We thank the RBC and UKQCD collaborations for providing us their DWF gauge configurations.
 The calculations were performed using the GWU code~\cite{Alexandru:2011ee,Alexandru:2011sc} through the HIP programming model~\cite{Bi:2020wpt}.
-This work is partially supported by the Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008 and by the Science and Technology Program of Guangzhou No. 2019050001.
-A. A is supported in part by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant no DE-FG02-95ER40907.
-Y. B. is supported in part by the National Natural Science Foundation of China (NNSFC) under Grant No. 12075253.
-T. D and K. L are supported by the U.S. DOE Grant No.\ DE-SC0013065 and DOE Grant No.\ DE-AC05-06OR23177 which is within the framework of the TMD Topical Collaboration.
-Y. Y is also supported by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDC01040100, XDB34030303, and XDPB15 and also a NSFC-DFG joint grant under grant No. 12061131006 and SCHA 458/22.
-The numerical calculation has majorly been done on the CAS Xiaodao-1 computing environment, and supported by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDC01040100, and also by the supercomputing system in the Southern Nuclear Science Computing Center (SNSC).
+This work is partially supported by the Guangdong Major Project of Basic and Applied Basic Research No.\ 2020B0301030008.
+J.~L. is supported by the Natural Science Foundation of China under Grant No.\ 12175073 and No.\ 12222503, and the Natural Science Foundation of Basic and Applied Basic Research of Guangdong Province under Grant No.\ 2023A1515012712.
+A.~A. is supported in part by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Grant No.\ DE-FG02-95ER40907.
+Y.~B. is supported in part by the National Natural Science Foundation of China (NNSFC) under Grant No. 12075253.
+T.~D. and K.~L. are supported by the U.S.\ DOE Grant No.\ DE-SC0013065 and DOE Grant No.\ DE-SC0023646 which is within the framework of the Quark-Gluon Tomography (QGT) Topical Collaboration.
+Y. Y is also supported by the NSFC grants No.\ 12293060, 12293062, and 12047503, the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No.\ XDB34030303 and YSBR-101.
+The numerical calculation The numerical calculation were carried out on the ORISE Supercomputer, HPC Cluster of ITP-CAS, and the Southern Nuclear Science Computing Center (SNSC).
+This work also used Stampede time under the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation Grant No.\ ACI1053575.
+We also used resources on Frontera at Texas Advanced Computing Center (TACC).
+We also thank the National Energy Research Scientific Computing Center (NERSC) for providing HPC resources that have contributed to the research results reported within this paper.